-The following is a guest post Fiction Friday review by Blaine DeLancey, aka Dalillama.
-Blaine is a regular commenter over at SNR.
-He offered to review a trilogy written by an author who has a grasp on inclusiveness when writing characters into the story.
-I am thankful for his contribution and look forward to reading the series.
-Feel free to ask Blaine questions in the comments about the books if you have any.
+The following is a guest post Fiction Friday review by Dali DeLancey, aka Dalillama.
+Dali is a regular commenter over at SNR.
+She offered to review a trilogy written by an author who has a grasp on inclusiveness when writing characters into the story.
+I am thankful for her contribution and look forward to reading the series.
+Feel free to ask Dali questions in the comments about the books if you have any.

 The Necromancer Chronicles by Amanda Downum introduces us to a richly realized world of magic and intrigue.
 It is a world haunted by spirits and the restless dead, where mages bind spells and spirits alike in gemstones.
 Our guide through this world is Issylt Iskaldur, a spy and a necromancer.
 She serves the throne of Selafai, though she came there as a refugee in her childhood.